 The Department of Clinical & Applied Movement Sciences prepares students for healthcare careers in prevention, evaluation, treatment, and rehabilitation of physical dysfunction and injury.
-All three programs require hands-on clinical experience opportunities along with professional experience (internship).
+All four programs require hands-on clinical experience opportunities along with professional experience (internship).
 Upon graduation, students are eligible to take licensure examinations or certification examinations in their specified field.

 Physical therapists are health professionals who work with individuals in preventing, evaluating, and treating physical dysfunction and injury.
 An understanding of human movement serves as the foundation for the practice of physical therapy.The physical therapy program at the University of North Florida provides graduates with the knowledge and skills to become generalist practitioners of the highest caliber.
 Physical therapists are graduates of an accredited physical therapy program who have passed a state licensure examination.
 UNF's physical therapy program has received accreditation of its Doctorate degree program and graduates are eligible to take the national licensure examination.Applicants to the professional physical therapy program must have completed a baccalaureate degree from an accredited college or university recognized by the University of North Florida prior to entering the program.